 Adoption of the proposed resolution would allow the City Council and City boards, commissions, and committees to continue to meet remotely, without adhering to the regular teleconference rules, for an additional 30 days following Council action.
 Under the resolution, Council could elect to meet entirely remotely or in a hybrid format with some Councilmembers attending in-person and some attending virtually.
+With a hybrid meeting, the public would be able to provide public comment either in-person or virtually.
 However, City boards, commissions, and committees would continue to meet entirely remotely, as they have done since March 2020.

 As noted above, every 30 days during the State of Emergency, to continue acting under the teleconference exemptions, the City Council must make findings about whether the required circumstances and findings are still applicable.
 If Council desires to further extend the period for virtual meetings, then Council would need to find that it reconsidered the circumstances of the State of Emergency and that one of the following circumstances exist: (1) the emergency continues to directly impact the ability of members to safely meet in person; or (2) State or local officials continue to impose or recommend measures to promote social distancing.
-If Council cannot make these findings by majority vote, then the Council, and the City's boards, commissions, and committees will no longer be exempt from the physical public access, quorum, and public comment opportunity rules applied to teleconference meetings.
+If Council cannot make these findings by majority vote, then Council and the City's boards, commissions, and committees will no longer be exempt from the physical public access, quorum, and public comment opportunity rules applied to teleconference meetings.